ngageoint/opensphere-state-schema/README.md

 Please coordinate all changes to the state related xsd files with both the MIST Web and MIST desktop teams.

 NOTE: The package.json version should be updated with each change.
-Please see npm version guidlines.
+Please see npm version guidelines.

 "npm version patch" will increment the patch version by one from the command line.
 Package deployment should be done using the Jenkins job.